 - Be OK with disagreement.
 Let yourself hover in that uneasy space.

-- You might still change your position, but don’t do it just because someone else is telling you, or you want to escape tension, even though changing it might still happen.
+- Don’t change your position just because someone else is telling you or you want to escape tension, even though changing it might still happen.

 - Stay on message.